icodeyou/betclictactoe/README.md

 # BetclicTacToe

-This is the technical test project for Betclic.
+This is a technical test project, featuring a Tic Tac Toe game, where you can play against with a friend or an AI opponent.

 The target platforms are iOS and Android.